Open Plan Kitchen & Dining Layout Transformation – Birmingham

 Project Stage: Concept & Design Phase

 This project focused on transforming two separate spaces — a compact kitchen and an adjacent dining room — into a cohesive, functional open-plan layout tailored for modern family living.
+The property is a detached home in Hollywood, a residential suburb in the south of Birmingham — an area where many families are choosing to extend and reconfigure rather than upsize.

 The Client Brief